The Voice Generations (Australian TV series): Grand Finals

 The Grand Finals was aired on 2 February, with each group performing a song.
 This is the only episode where the results were determined by the public and not the coaches.
-With Caitlin and Tim winning, they are the first winners of the Voice Generations and marks Rita's first win on the Voice.
+Caitlin and Tim were announced as the first winners of The Voice Generations, marking Rita Ora's first win on The Voice.

 Ratings

+International franchises

+Various international television networks have licensed or indicated interest in the format.